 This page is to assist the document facilitator in the collection and collation of evidentiary requirements pertaining to project specific and mandatory legislative deliverables.

-Takeover is the term utilised where the Director Estate Facility Services accepts the delivered works from the Contract Representative into Defence Estate and enables its use by the resident units for its intended purpose.
+Takeover is the term used where the re;evant Director Services Delivery (DSD) accepts the delivered works from the Contract Representative into Defence Estate and enables its use by the resident units for its intended purpose.
 This acceptance is confirmed by completion of the HOTO Checklist.

 The aim of the Estate Planning and the Handover/Takeover (HOTO) Checklists is to identify all documentary evidence required by Defence to demonstrate the delivered works are suitable for use and occupancy.

-The HOTO checklist is to be utilised for all construction and maintenance works resulting in a Change of Occupancy, National Construction Code (NCC) or projects delivering new or altering existing Defence Estate.
-Typically estate works will be delivered by CFI, PDS, CIOG, CASG, CIOG, EMOS or Sponsored works however the HOTO is not limited to these entities.
+The HOTO checklist is to be used for all construction maintenance and leasing projects resulting in a Change of Occupancy, National Construction Code (NCC) or projects delivering new or altering existing Defence Estate.
+Typically estate projects will be delivered by CFI, PMB, PDS, CIOG, CASG, CIOG, EMOS or Sponsored works however the HOTO is not limited to these entities.

 Although the checklist is not required for EMOS responsive and planned maintenance works, the checklist can be used to assist finalise large or technical works carried out by EMOS under the Alternative Proposal procedure.